-The environment we work in can have a huge effect on our health and wellbeing, both mental and physical.
-Two of the main problems, especially if you work in an office, are sitting too much and eating too much.
+Our working environment can have a huge impact on both our mental and physical health and wellbeing.
+Two of the main problems, especially if you work in an office, are sitting and eating too much.
 This is a particularly bad combination for weight gain.
+But, the good news is that a few small changes can go a long way in helping to reverse this trend.

 One of the first questions to ask is: why do we eat at work?
 It’s not always because we need to.
 The reasons might include boredom, being around friends, or celebrating someone’s birthday.
 Going to the pub after work might be an important ritual.
 Stress, which triggers the fight or flight hormone, can also increase your appetite.
 Simply becoming more alert to the reasons around why you are eating will be a helpful first step.